marmorag/marmorag/README.md

 * 🏢 I'm working [**@Yproximite**](http://github.com/Yproximite) as a web developer
 * 🔭 I use JavaScript (VueJS, Typescript) and PHP (Symfony)
 * 🛠 I like to play with Go, Python and Docker
-* ⌨ I do DevOps with Docker, Ansible and I'm learning Consul, Vault and Nomad
+* ⌨ I do DevOps with Docker, Ansible and I'm learning Kubernetes and Hashicorp Stack (Consul, Vault, Nomad)
 * 🇫🇷 I'm French, and I can speak 🇬🇧
 * ⚡ Fun fact, I play :golf: